christopher-k-c/SEI-64_PROJECT_TWO/README.md

 ### User Database Example

 I want all admins to have access to a user database, with the ability to Read, Update and Delete users from the application.
 In order to display a link that's only available to administrators (a link that directs the admins to a table of users), I had to write a small line of Embedded javascript.
-This line checks the currentusers **Seniority Level** and if it's equal to **Admin** the HTML if displayed in the side bar for the admin to view.
+This line checks the current users **Seniority Level** and if it's equal to **Admin** the HTML is displayed in the side bar for the admin to view.

 ![admin](/assets/admin-01.png)
 ![admin](/assets/admin-02.png)